dheap

 -set_depth depth / -reset_depth

 Set or reset the depth.
-The depth is the maximum number of PCs that MemoryScape includes when it creates a backtrace.
+The depth is the maximum number of PCs that TotalView includes when it creates a backtrace.
 (The backtrace is created when your program allocates or reallocates a memory block.)
 The depth value starts after the trim value.
 That is, the number of excluded frames does not include the trimmed frames.

 When you use the -reset_depth option, Classic TotalView either restores its default setting or the setting you set using the TVHEAP_ARGS environment variable.